melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 1. Run the Thread with an Assistant
 1. Profit & iterate

+Assistants ans Node and Pythin SDKs and supports streaming.

 ### 1. Create an Assistant

 "An Assistant represents an entity that can be configured to respond to a user's messages using several parameters like model, instructions, and tools."